danilopedraza/komodo/book/src/programming_with_symstatic/builtin_types.md

   - By extension: `[1, 2, 4, 8]`
   - By composition? `[ 2**k : k in 0..4 ]`

   Both of these examples describe the same thing!
+I should also remind you that the elements of a list can be of different type.
+This is valid: `[1, '2', "3"]`.

   **Note**: You probably noticed the `0..4` expression.
 This is a **range**, and it behaves exactly like you expect: It goes from 0 to 3 (it always excludes the last number).